 faster application and enrollment processes for health care professionals to provide care to Medicaid beneficiaries.

-(March 18) The N.C.
-Department of Health and Human Services has requested waivers from the federal government to ensure uninterrupted services for the state’s Medicaid beneficiaries.
+In March, the N.C.
+Department of Health and Human Services requested other waivers from the federal government to ensure uninterrupted services for the state’s Medicaid beneficiaries.
 The waiver request includes measure to:

-– waive limits on access to hospital beds and lengths of stay in the hospital
+waive limits on access to hospital beds and lengths of stay in the hospital, and

 According to the National Immigration Law Center, our national partner: